E. M. O'R. Dickey

-E. M. O'R. Dickey (1 July 1894 – 12 August 1977) was a wood engraver who was active at the beginning of the twentieth century.
+Edward Montgomery O'Rorke Dickey (1 July 1894 – 12 August 1977), known as E. M. O'R. Dickey, was an Irish wood engraver who was active at the beginning of the twentieth century.
 He was a founder member of the Society of Wood Engravers.

 Biography

-Dickey (his full name was Edward Montgomery O'Rorke Dickey) was born in Belfast on 1 July 1894, the son of Edward O'Rorke Dickey.
+Dickey was born in Belfast on 1 July 1894, the son of Edward O'Rorke Dickey.
 He later married Eunice Emmeline Howard; they had one son, Daniel.
 He was educated at Wellington College and Trinity College, Cambridge.
 He studied painting under Harold Gilman at the Westminster School of Art.

 He was art master at Oundle School and then became professor of fine art and director of King Edward VII School of Art, Armstrong College, Durham University from 1926 to 1931.
 From 1931 to 1957 he was staff inspector of art in the Technical Education Branch of the Ministry of Education.
 In 1934, along with a colleague W M Keesey, he compiled a report Industry and Art Education on the Continent, a publication that, arguably, was a significant influence on both the uptake of modernist theory in English educational establishments and the development of industrial design as a practice in Britain.
 Dickey was also a significant voice in official deliberations that led to the formation of the Council of Industrial Design in 1944.

 At the beginning of the Second World War he was seconded from the Ministry of Information and, from 1939 to 1942, was secretary of the War Artists' Advisory Committee.
 In his memoirs, Kenneth Clark, the originator of the committee, recalled 'discovering' in Dickey 'the perfect secretary to the committee', noting 'he had begun life as a serious painter [and] knew all the ins and outs, and was devoted and resourceful beyond measure.'
 He was a full member of the committee from 1942 to 1945.
 During this period he established a close relationship with Eric Ravilious.

 He was appointed a CBE in 1952.

 Dickey became the first curator of The Minories, Colchester, a post he held for five years from 1957 to 1962.